Commitment to ESD in learning, teaching and research

 What this means for students is that the University provides excellent education and student experiences, and ensures that the development of the curriculum reflects this commitment to sustainable development and global citizenship.
 This approach also enhances teaching and research success by aiming to foster a culture that values and promotes sustainability alongside business and enterprise activities.

 ESD support and training for staff

-Bangor’s staff development team and the trades unions work with the Sustainability Lab to offer informal and structured support and training to help all staff integrate ESD into the curriculum and their work as part of Bangor’s ongoing commitment to its staff’s Continuing Professional Development programme to ensure continual improvement of its learning, teaching, research and other activities.
+Bangor’s staff development team and the trade unions work to offer informal and structured support and training to help all staff integrate ESD into the curriculum and their work as part of Bangor’s ongoing commitment to its staff’s Continuing Professional Development programme to ensure continual improvement of its learning, teaching, research and other activities.
 This support and training includes discussions about ESD, opportunities to explore and develop collaborations, and support to develop ESD teaching, learning, research and work resources.

 Get in touch with us to find out what’s on offer.

 The University offers a large number of courses with direct links to real-world sustainability issues.
 Students can have the opportunity to conduct projects and get involved with practical sessions which consider the sustainability of University operations and how future developments can be shaped by sustainability considerations.

 - DXX4535 Research Planning and Communication: Work with real environmental data (Waste and Energy) from Bangor University buildings to develop research and analysis skills.
 Students complete a small project with conclusions and recommendations for the Campus Environmental Performance Team using a dataset of their choice.
 A scientific poster, practice note or briefing paper is produced.